eoinkelly/notes/go/book-the-go-programming-language.md

 # The Go Programming language

-* the omission of garbarge collection from the `alef` language in Plan9 made "concurrency too painful" - I presume this is why go has a GC
+* the omission of garbage collection from the _alef_ language in Plan9 made "concurrency too painful" - I presume this is why go has a GC
 * go has no default parameter values
 * go structs and arrays hold their elements "directly" which requires less storage and fewer allocations and pointer indirections than languages which use indirect fields
     * I presume this means that a go struct stores all its data in a contigious block and only has pointers if you explicitly have them in your code
-* Chapter 1-5 are the basics
+* Chapters 1-5 are the basics
 * go has an `unsafe` package to allow you to step around the type system if you really need to
 * go apparently has good reflection support via `reflect` package